-This CMAS provides for the purchase, warranty, design, removal, disposal, installation, maintenance, and repair of synthetic turf for sports fields, playground, pet, commercial, landscaping applications, and running track, tennis and athletic courts.
+This CMAS provides for the purchase, warranty, design, removal, disposal, installation, maintenance, and repair of natural and synthetic turf for sports fields, running tracks, tennis and athletic courts, and playground, pet, commercial, and landscaping applications.

 The ordering agency must verify all products and/or services are currently available on the base CalSave contract.
-Access the CalSave contract at: FieldTurf - CalSAVE.
+Access the CalSave contract at: AstroTurf - CalSave.